 Pursuant to the Certificates of Designations of the Rights, Preferences and Limitations of the Series B Preferred and the Series C Preferred (collectively, the "Preferred Stock Certificates"), each share of Preferred Stock will be convertible into a number of shares of Ecoark Common Stock determined by dividing the Stated Value by \$0.25 (the "Conversion Price"), or 40,000 shares of Ecoark Common Stock.
 The Conversion Price will be subject to certain adjustments, including potential downward adjustment if Ecoark closes a qualified financing resulting in at least \$25,000,000 in gross proceeds at a price per share that is lower than the Conversion Price then in effect.
 The holders of Preferred Stock will be entitled to receive dividends at a rate of 5% of the Stated Value per annum from issuance until February 7, 2033 (the "Dividend Term").
 During the first two years of the Dividend Term, dividends will be payable in additional shares of Preferred Stock rather than cash, and thereafter dividends will be payable in either additional shares of Preferred Stock or cash as each holder may elect.
 If Ecoark fails to make a dividend payment as required by the Preferred Stock Certificates, the dividend rate will be increased to 12% for as long as such default remains ongoing and uncured.
 Each share of Preferred Stock will also have an \$11,000 liquidation preference in the event of a liquidation, change of control event, dissolution or winding up of Ecoark, and will rank senior to all other capital stock of Ecoark with respect thereto, except that the Series B Preferred and Series C Preferred shall rank pari passu.
-Each share of Series B Preferred is convertible, but that provision was subsequently eliminated.
-Other than certain rights granted to the Company relating to amendments or waiver of various negative covenants, the terms, rights, preferences and limitations of the Preferred Stock Certificates are essentially identical.
-The Agreement closed on March 6, 2023.
+Each share of Series B Preferred was originally entitled to vote with the Ecoark Common Stock at a rate of 10 votes per share of Common Stock into which the Series B Preferred is convertible, but that provision was subsequently eliminated.
+Other than certain rights granted to the Company relating to amendments or waiver of various negative covenants, the terms, rights, preferences and limitations of the Preferred

-On March 28, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 100,000 shares of our preferred stock, with each such share having a stated value of \$100.00 and consisting of (i) 83,000 shares of Series E Convertible Preferred Stock (the "Series E Preferred Stock"), (ii) 1,000 shares of Series F Convertible Preferred Stock (the "Series F Preferred Stock") and (iii) 16,000 shares of Series G Convertible Preferred Stock (the "Series G Preferred Stock") and collectively, the "Preferred Shares").
+On March 28, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement, an aggregate of 100,000 shares of our preferred stock, with each such share having a stated value of \$100.00 and consisting of (i) 83,000 shares of Series E Convertible Preferred Stock (the "Series E Preferred Stock"), (ii) 1,000 shares of Series F Convertible Preferred Stock (the "Series G Preferred Stock") and (iii) 16,000 shares of Series G Convertible Preferred Stock (the "Series G Preferred Stock") and collectively, the "Preferred Shares").
 The Preferred Shares will be convertible into shares of our common stock at the option of the holders and, in certain circumstances, by us.